Hastingleigh.com A Genealogy Website/One Place Study contact e-mail

 Memorial window in the south wall of the south aisle -circa1926

-(to Mr RJ Sankey and Mrs Fanny Sankey) (click photo to see full size)
+(to Mr RJ Sankey and Mrs Fanny Sankey) (click photo to see enlarged size)

-A Sankey memorial window in the east wall, above the main altar. (click photo to see full size)
+Lieut.
+Graham G.J.
+Sankey memorial window in the east wall, above the main altar. (click photo to see enlarged size)

-(Click the photos to see them full size)
+(Click the photos to see them enlarged size)

 1952 -planting of a tree on the south side of the church. (click here to see the names of the men in the photo.)